Akita (dog breed): Breed-specific conditions

+Life expectancy

+A UK study found a life expectancy of 11.4 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Working life

 Predecessors of the modern Akita were used for hunting bear, wild boar, and deer in Japan as late as 1957.
 They would be used to flush out the boar and keep it at bay until the hunter could come and kill it.
 Today, the breed is used primarily as a companion dog, but is currently also known to be used as therapy dogs, and compete in all dog competitions, including conformation showing, obedience trials, canine good-citizen program, tracking trials, and agility competition, as well as weight pulling, hunting, and Schutzhunde (personal protection dogs).